 As much as possible, avoid buying litter boxes with cover for it usually can cause issues for some cats.
 Some cats doesn't like being enclosed with the smell, sometimes they are not comfortable when not seeing their surroundings and becoming more leery .(Cats are originally predatory animals and mostly go with their instinct and intuition, and in the wild, defecating without knowing if the surrounding is safe from predators is a matter of life and death for them).

 In addition, some large cats (such as Maine Coons, Siberian, Savannah cats and the Chausie) may have problems with their movement in a box with cover due to not having enough space.

 You might want to consider buying a self-cleaning box too, not just it is convenient to use, it'll save you precious time instead of cleaning the litter on your traditional litter box.
 Not all cats are okay with these, for some of them are afraid of its sound while it is automatically cleaning the litter and may decide not to use it anymore, but then again, it all comes down to the preference of your cat.
 You might want to try it, but if your cat is afraid of it, don't push your cat on using it further and just go back with the normal litter box.

 There you have it!
-I thing I have pretty much covered a lot there, Just always keep in mind that you are doing all of this for your beloved cat, and yourself too, so whatever their decision is, you just simply comply to it.
+I think I have pretty much covered a lot there, just always keep in mind that you are doing all of this for your beloved cat, and yourself too, so whatever their decision is, you just simply comply to it.
 It'll save you the hassle of cleaning and doing mistakes that can possibly occur.